 Riverpoint Campus - University District

-From Sharp Avenue, turn right on Hamilton Street.
-Continue past the university and turn right on Spokane Falls Boulevard.
-Spokane Falls Boulevard becomes North Sherman Street.
-Turn right on Spokane Falls Boulevard.
+Head east on Sharp Avenue, turn right on Hamilton Street.
+Continue past the university and turn right on Spokane Falls Blvd.
+Spokane Falls Blvd. turns to the right at the stop sign.
 The Riverpoint Campus is on your right.

 The campus is located just east of downtown along the southern bank of the Spokane River.
 The campus houses facilities of three institutions: Washington State University Spokane (WSU Spokane), Eastern Washington University and Innovate Washington.
 Currently, a medical school is also being built that will house students from WSU, EWU, University of Washington, and Whitworth.
 Riverpoint Campus is a part of Spokane’s University District which also includes Gonzaga University directly across the Spokane River.